 - How to maintain the product growth and achieve business goals?

 A product strategy is the vision of the product and its further development.
 Whether you build a product from scratch or enhance the existing one, a well-prepared strategy will help create value for your customers and business, get your team on the same page, and make decisions while taking all risks and opportunities into account.

 To help you and your digital products be as successful as possible, we’d like to describe why every project should begin with a clearly defined product strategy.
 Let’s dig a little deeper into what a strategy is and what it needs to include.

 A product strategy defines the strategic vision of the product.
 It’s a system of achievable objectives where every team member works towards desirable outcomes for both business and customers.
 Think about it as a map, where you first need to set the destination, and then plan the route.
 The product strategy helps companies develop a high-level vision, define the product’s goals instead of trying to be everything to everyone.

-The strategic foundation of a product strategy consists of the following elements:
+The strategic foundation of digital product strategy consists of the following elements: